ickb/proposal/README.md

 ### First Four Months: Core & Incentivization Layers

-I'll need to simulate any adverse user interaction with the Protocol incentives and only then I'll create the definitive L1 scripts for Core & Incentivization Layers.
+I'll need to simulate any adverse user interaction with the protocol incentives and only then I'll create the definitive L1 scripts for Core & Incentivization Layers.
 This code will be released under a Business Source License 1.1 (BUSL-1.1 for short), the same kind license as [Uniswap v3 core](https://github.com/Uniswap/v3-core/blob/main/LICENSE).

 Moreover I'll set-up a L1 Testnet based basic website.
 This website will provide users the ability to directly interact with the Incentivization Layer, with the addition of off-chain utilities for gradually exchanging CKB and CKB++.
 This will happen both by keeping the browser tab open or by a stand-alone script.
 This code will be released under a GNU General Public License v3.0 or later (GPL-3.0-or-later for short), in this way anybody can do almost anything with the interface code, except distributing a closed source version.